MrSzasz/FrontEnd_Job-vault/README.md

 - CRUD operations for managing jobs.
 - Responsive design for a seamless experience on multiple devices.
 - Download of the record as JSON and CSV.
-- Upload of a record as JSON and CSV.
+- Database of the jobs and user management with SQLite in Turso.

 ## Technologies Used